7-day Scotland travel tour: Highlands, Skye & Outer Hebrides

 Overview

-Our seven-night tour takes you into the stories and traditions of Scotland.
+Our six-night tour takes you into the stories and traditions of Scotland.
 Travel over the sea to Skye, to Harris and to Lewis, starting from Edinburgh.
-You’ll explore the history, geology and traditions of Scotland as part of a small group (maximum 10).
+You’ll explore the history, geology and traditions of Scotland as part of a small group (limited to 12).

 This Scotland vacation package encompasses loch-fringed coastlines, towering mountain ranges and hidden-away gems, all in the company of your Scottish and expert guides, who will bring to life Scotland’s history, culture and geology.